Skip to main content

 • Started using human rights risk checklists and conducting face-to-face interviews with some business companies

-• Conducted face-to-face meetings with suppliers which were attended by external consulting firms
+• Conducted direct meetings with suppliers in the presence of an external consulting firm

-• Established the Nomura Real Estate Group Human Rights Consultation Desk
+• Established and launched the Nomura Real Estate Group Human Rights Consultation Desk

 Four Priority Issues